galawaydude/data-place/000 index/stuff about stf.md

 and because we are dealing with the sizes of memory here, we can either say byte, or even better say word.
 `page size = frame size = P words`

-now that we have this sorted, we already discussed the structure of both the addressess
+now that we have this sorted, we already discussed the structure of both the addresses [[add a li